forkkit/glamplify/README.md

 func handler(ctx context.Context) {

-     cfg := log.Config{
+     transactionFields := log.TransactionFields{
-        TraceId: "abc", 		// Get TraceID from context or from wherever you have it stored User : "user1",			// Get User from context or from wherever you have it stored
-        Customer: "cust1",		// Get Customer from context or from wherever you have it stored }
+        TraceID: xray.TraceID(r.Context()), // Get TraceID from context or from wherever you have it stored }
-    logger := log.New(cfg)
+     logger := log.New(transactionFields)

     // Do things